ModdingX/SourceTransform/README.md

 ## Apply a transformer

 SourceTransform can apply a transformer to a set of mappings using an inheritance map.
 This will create additional mappings.
 A transformer specifies rules on how to rename things.
 This was created to easily change names from MCP to official when updating forge mods to 1.17.
+SourceTransform will make sure that methods overriding other methods are renamed correctly.

 A transformer is a json object with two elements:

   * `api`: This should be `1`
   * `transformers` is a list of transformers to apply.
 Each name is checked against all of them and the first matching will be applied.

-A transformer is a json object that looks like this:
+A transformer is a json object with the following elements:

-*Documentation will follow*
+  * `transformer`: A transformer string.
+See below
+  * `type` or `types`: A type or a list of types that must match an element.
+For classes, it must match the class type.
+For members or parameters and variables it must match their descriptor (or one of the types from their descriptor).
+Declaring primitives here, will implicitly declare their wrapper types.
+  * `targets`: A list of targets to apply the transformer to.
+These are `child_class`, `utility_class`, `field`, `method`, `parameter` and `local`. `child_class` precedes over `utility_class` and will match if the class is a subtype of one of the types from `type`/`types`. `utility_class` will match when a majority of members matches the types from `type`/`types`.
+  * `member` or `members`: A member definition or a list of member definitions that must match the old name.
+There are two types of member definitions.
+Fields and Method member definitions.
+A field member definition is just a simple name.
+A method member definition is a simple name followed by a hash (`#`) and optionally an integer for the amount of parameters.
+  * `exact_type`: A boolean that, when set, will make the elements types only match exactly to the ones declared in `type`/`types` instead of matching for subtypes.

+A transformer string can be one of these:

+  * `old->new`: Replace `old` with `new`
+  * `-str`: Remove `str` from the name.
+Use this instead of `str->` as the latter might produce weird results regarding case.
+  * `>str`: If the name contains `str`, move it to the end of the name.
+  * `<str`: If the name contains `str`, move it to the start of the name.

+The names in the transformer string should use lower snake case.
+They are changed to the matching case when the transformer is applied.

+`sourcetransform transform` accepts the following arguments:

+  * `-i`, `--inheritance`: The inheritance map to use.
+  * `-m`, `--mappings`: The mappings that will be applied to the source code.
+Required if `--transformer` is not set.
+  * `--noparam`: When this is set, parameters won't be transformed.
+  * `-o`, `--output`: Output file for additional mappings.
+  * `-r`, `--remap`: Reverse-remap the transformer.
+This should be set, if the transformer uses the target names instead of the source names.
+  * `-t`, `--transformer`: The transformer that will be applied on the source code.
+Required if `--mappings` is not set.

 ## Create renames for local variables

-*Documentation will follow*
+With `sourcetransform local` you can create a replacement map for local variables using a transformer.
+This stores position, length and replacement for each occurrence of locals.
+It accepts the following arguments:

+  * `-i`, `--inheritance`: The inheritance map to use.
+  * `-l`, `--level`: Java source level of the source code.
+One of `java_8`, `java_10` or `java_16`.
+Defaults to `java_16`.
+  * `-m`, `--mappings`: The mappings that will be applied to the source code.
+Required if `--transformer` is not set.
+  * `-o`, `--output`: Output file for the local rename map.
+  * `-p`, `--classpath`: classpath required to compile the source code. **This must also include the jars / jmods for the java platform libraries**
+  * `-r`, `--remap`: Reverse-remap the transformer.
+This should be set, if the transformer uses the target names instead of the source names.
+  * `-s`, `--sources`: The folder that contains the java source files to process.
+  * `-t`, `--transformer`: The transformer that will be applied on the source code.
+Required if `--mappings` is not set.

 ## Apply renames for local variables

-*Documentation will follow*
+Using `sourcetransform apply` you can appyl a local rename map to source code.
+You can also apply the local rename map to comments in the source code.
+This is useful to then run Srg2Source over it and apply the replacements afterwards.
+You can't just apply the local rename map after running Srg2Source as the indices in source code will have changed.

+  * `-c`, `--comments`: Add comments instead of applying the local rename map.
+  * `-r`, `--rename`: The local rename map to apply.
+  * `-s`, `--sources`: The folder that contains the java source files to process.

-## Stage renames for local variables as comments
+## Apply local renames previously staged as comments

-This exists so you can run Srg2Source before applying the local renames as it would otherwise.

-*Documentation will follow*
+Using `sourcetransform comments` you can apply local rename comments previously added with `sourcetransform apply`.

+  * `-s`, `--sources`: The folder that contains the java source files to process.

 ## Sanitize a parchment export to be usable with some source code